ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 kubectl exec -it --tty load-generator-5c4d59d5dd-qczwf -- /bin/sh
 ```

-and hit it once or forever ...
+and hit your application internally once or forever , this should pave the way for app to app communications...

 ```bash
 while true; do wget -q -O- http://nodejs-example-chart-deployment.example-nodejs-dev-ns.svc.cluster.local; done